SeattleCentral/WEB130/assignments/assignment02.md

 ## Style Guidelines
 * Use 4 spaces for indentation.
-* Always indent nested HTML tags
+* Always indent nested HTML tags (except HEAD/BODY)
-* Always indent nested CSS/Sass/SCSS.
+* Always indent nested Sass/SCSS.
 * You may use either Sass or SCSS syntax.